trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 What makes ChatGPT so successful, comprared to GPT-3, is it's accessibility as a straightforward AI assistant for the average person, regardless of their knowledge of data science, language models, or AI.

-In this article, I overview how chat bots like ChatGPT can be implemented using a large language model like GPT-3.
+In this article, I overview how chatbots like ChatGPT can be implemented using a large language model like GPT-3.

 ## Motivation
 This article was written in part because of a tweet by <a href="https://twitter.com/goodside">Riley Goodside</a>, noting how ChatGPT could have been implemented.